A Rake's Progress: Engravings

 Hogarth published engravings of the paintings on 25 June 1735, the day that the Engravers' Copyright Act became law.
-The composition of several of the engravings is reversed from the paintings, due to the printing process.
+The composition of all but the second of the engravings is reversed from the paintings, due to the printing process.

 Adaptations

 Gavin Gordon composed a 1935 ballet titled The Rake's Progress, based directly on Hogarth's paintings.
 It was choreographed by Ninette de Valois, designed by Rex Whistler, has been recorded several times, and remains in the repertoires of various ballet companies.

 The 1945 British comedy-drama film The Rake's Progress, released in the US as Notorious Gentleman, is loosely based on the paintings.

 The 1946 RKO film Bedlam, produced by Val Lewton and directed by Mark Robson, was inspired by A Rake's Progress.
 Hogarth received a writing credit for the film.

 Igor Stravinsky's 1951 opera The Rake's Progress, with a libretto by W. H. Auden and Chester Kallman, is loosely based on the story from Hogarth's paintings.
 In 1961, David Hockney created his own print edition version of The Rake's Progress; he has also created stage designs for the Stravinsky opera.

+In 1991, the British progressive rock band Marillion released the album Holidays in Eden, including the track "The Rake's Progress".
+This is an intentional nod to the Lead Singer and Lyricist Steve Hogarth's namesake.

 In 2012, English artist Grayson Perry created a series of tapestries named The Vanity of Small Differences, an adaptation of Hogarth's originals.